alexeibex/alexeibex.github.io/property.md

 <details>
 <summary><i>Ghen v.
 Rich</i></summary>

-- **Overview:**
-Court granted libellant fisherman judgment in action for conversion of fin-backwhale because local usage that fisherman who shoots a whale with identifiable bomb-lance, letting it sink, then pays fee to whale's finder, granted title.
+**Overview:** Court granted libellant fisherman judgment in action for conversion of fin-backwhale because local usage that fisherman who shoots a whale with identifiable bomb-lance, letting it sink, then pays fee to whale's finder, granted title.

-- **Facts:**
-fin-backwhales frequent Massachusetts bay where fishermen shoot and kill the whales.
+**Facts:** fin-backwhales frequent Massachusetts bay where fishermen shoot and kill the whales.
 Whales then sink to the ocean floor and rise up 1-3 days later.
 Whales then either float to beach, are picked up or float out to sea.
 Each fisherman uses their own unique lance to mark the whale. ∆ found such whale and advertised on the spot for the sale of the whale.
 **Issue:**

-- **Rule:**
-Whale, being a ferae naturae, does not become property until a firm possession has been established by the taker.
+**Rule:** Whale, being a ferae naturae, does not become property until a firm possession has been established by the taker.
-- **Conclusion:**
-Judgement Reversed
+**Conclusion:** Judgement Reversed.
 A fox is a ferae naturae (wild by nature) and that property of animals is acquired by ***occupancy only***.
 Narrow question is what amounts to occupancy of acquiring right to wild animals?

-- **Notes/Concepts:**
+**Notes/Concepts:**

 </details>